 Kevin is also a strong advocate for Kansas farmers and has been recognized as a Friend of the Farm Bureau and the National Association of Wheat Growers has awarded him the Friend of Wheat award.

-Kevin lives in Overland Park with his wife Brooke and daughter Caroline.
-They are members of the Church of the Resurrection in Leawood, Kansas.
-His mother and father both continue to reside in Hutchinson along with his 103-year-old grandmother, Edna Yoder.
+Kevin lives in Overland Park with his wife Brooke and their two daughters.
+They are members of the Church of the Resurrection.